swati-204/Swati/README.md

  Hello, I'm Swati Kanwar!

 ### About Me
-I’m a passionate tech student in  with a strong interest in Web development.
+I’m a passionate tech student with a strong interest in Web development.
 Currently pursuing my MCA.
 I’m constantly learning and building projects to expand my skills and contribute to meaningful work.

 - Actively contributing to open-source projects and participating in coding challenges